 A vital element of this challenge was to reduce the amount of plastic we used in the construction.
 Our previous two adventures had utilised plastic Playmobil pirate ships as the main structure on which we mounted or GPS tracker.
 Although wildly successful and durable we felt strongly that reducing modern composite materials would be more in keeping with the traditional boat building techniques and would drastically reduce the loss of plastics into the Southern Ocean.
 The predominant materials used are elm and stainless steel, with plastic/electronic components reduced to less than 5 % of the build weight.
 In addition the use of copper bound resin to protect the hulls from marine growth has meant we can avoid using antifouling biocide paint.

-In June the boats will leave our home in Aberdeenshire and head down to friends in the Falkland Islands.
-From there they will be handed over to the South Georgia government who have kindly agreed to take the boats on board the FPV Pharos (a fisheries patrol vessel), where they will be launched into the Antarctic Circumpolar Current 100 miles North of South Georgia.
+In June 2022 the boats were fitted with the tracking devices from Icoteq and the rigging removed, as it would not withstand the Southern Ocean storms.
+They were then shipped down to friends in the Falkland Islands.
+From there they were handed over to the South Georgia government who had kindly agreed to take the boats on board the FPV Pharos (a fisheries patrol vessel), where they launched into the Antarctic Circumpolar Current 300 km west of South Georgia.
 Our 20,000 km journey is predicted to take two years.
 Follow the link to see how Erebus and Terror are doing on their epic adventure here.

 Old Sea Dogs